clean-code-craft-tcq-1/test-for-analytics-AnanyaC97/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF from the csv when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write "No Data" to the PDF from the csv when the csv doesn't contain any data
+4. Write the breach count to the PDF from the csv when the number of times the readings crosses the threshold in a month
+5. Write Date and Time to the PDF when the reading was continuously increasing for 30 mins
+6. Write "Success" when all the reports are stored successfully to the PDF
+7. Write a notification stating when a new PDF report is available

 (add more)